 Integration – The act or process of making whole or entire.

-(the complexity has by systems design been reduced to complicated, which means that there is still some knowledge to gain at some integration events, for example via prototypes, before the parts will fit and work together as a unified whole)
+(the transdisciplinary complexity has, by iteratively making the systems design, been reduced to transdisciplinary complicatedness, which means that there is still some knowledge to gain at some integration events, for example via prototypes, before the parts will fit and work together as a unified whole.
+The last prototype will be the successful release where also the transdisciplinary complicatedness has been eliminated)

 And here is an explanation of False Integration: